kevinqiu1990/JDM/README.md

 **2. Download the _CVX package_ into {JDMroot}/tools/ from http://cvxr.com/cvx/download/.
 Please download the corresponding version to the operating system and follow the setup operation of CVX README.txt (Excuting cvs_setup command under root path of CVX).**

 CVX is a Matlab-based modeling system for convex optimization.
 CVX turns Matlab into a modeling language, allowing constraints and objectives to be specified using standard Matlab expression syntax.
-Please note that under different operating systems, the results of CVX will be slightly different.
+Please note that under different operating systems, the results of CVX may be slightly different.
 The experimental environment of our paper is Windows 10, 64-bit, Intel Core 3.70 GHz server with 16GB RAM.

 Demo
 =================